prince-mishra/managers-playbook/README.md

     - "What are our action items?"
 1. Highlight positive patterns (remember to be specific).
     - "I like when you take initiative in cleaning up code because it shows initiative and ownership."
-    - "It's great to see you teach X about Y so that they're.
-That's a positive trait of a senior engineer."
+    - "It's great to see you teach X about Y. That's a positive trait of a senior engineer."
 1. Replay instinctive reactions to help frame the conversation:
     <img src="images/replay-instinctive-reactions.png" width="400">